rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 500|Load Balancer Fault|The load balancer has experienced a fault.
 503|Service Unavailable|The service is not available.

-**NOTE**: Load Balancers can host a total of 20 domains, including the main certificate on the Load Balancer.
-Each domain requires its own certificate mapping, even if the same certificate is used.
-For example, if you have an SSL certificate that is valid for \*.example.com , and you want to host *abc.example.com* and *def.example.com* from the Cloud Load Balancer, you must create a mapping for both domains.
+### Prerequisites
+	- You must create an HTTP (80) Load Balancer
+	- You must have an SSL certificate and Private Key for your domain in .pem format.
+	- Must have your domain configured on you server behind the load balancer.

-### Applying an SSL certificate to a Cloud Load Balancer
+## Applying an SSL certificate to a Cloud Load Balancer

 1. From your **Cloud Control Panel** select **Networking** > **Load Balancers**.